saidur-rahman1/updateMe/README.md

 Once logged in, users will be taken to the homepage/dashboard where they will be able to see the posts/mentions about the company they chose.
 Users will get a range of filtering options.
 Firstly, which platforms do they want to see the posts from on the left.
 Then, filtering the mentions themselves based on date (Most recent), likes (Most popular) and text content vibe (sentiment).
-Users will also be able to like mentions by clicking on the heart icon at the bottom right of the mention:
+Users will also be able to like mentions by clicking on the heart icon at the bottom right corner of the mention:

 ![Dashboard](client/src/images/dashboard.png)

-Clicking a particular mention will open a dialog box as shown below, which will all the details of the mentiona along with a link "VISIT PAGE" that will allow the user to visit the original URL from which the post was imported:
+Clicking a particular mention will open a dialog box as shown below, which will display all the details of the mention along with a link "VISIT PAGE" that will allow the user to visit the original URL from which the post was imported:

 ![Dialog](client/src/images/dialog.png)

 Clicking on the settings icon at the top right corner will take the user to the Settings page where they can add/remove multiple companies to get posts from.
-Additionally, they can also modify the email
+Additionally, they can also modify the email which will receive the weekly updates.

 ![Settings](client/src/images/settings.png)